teamsuperpanda/pandoo/README.md

-# Pandoo 🐼✅
+# Pandoo 🐼

 **Pandoo** is a sleek and modern todo application designed by **Team Super Panda**.
-Combining the playful essence of pandas with efficient task management, Pandoo offers a clean and intuitive interface to help you organize your daily activities seamlessly.
+Pandoo offers a clean and intuitive interface to help you organize your daily activities seamlessly.

 ## Features